How To Run 100 Miles: Essential Training Guide + Training Plan

 Long Runs

-This is where you will spend the majority of your training time, so clear out those weekends for the next 6 months, because you are going to be busy
+This is where you will spend the majority of your training time, so clear out those weekends for the next six months.
+You are going to be busy!ย

-Train in similar weather and terrain that you will find at your race, practice your hydration and nutrition strategies, even wear the same clothing you plan on using.
-Every aspect should be taken into consideration and well-rehearsed so that you can be as prepared and comfortable as possible for the big day.
+Train in similar weather and terrain that you will find at your race, practice your race strategies, even wear the same clothing you plan on using the day of.

 Related: Why I’m Running 100 Miles